peterver/vanilla-image-cropper/README.md

 A lightweight javascript imagecropper written in vanilla js with zero-dependency injection that builds itself into an object.

+For a live preview and some example code, visit [http://peterver.github.io/vanilla-image-cropper/](http://peterver.github.io/vanilla-image-cropper/)

 # Getting Started

 ```javascript